radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

    └─ NonFungible { id: a72ddf870dd4af58443b70263107da13566510e39ea4464a5c4feb81df516b3e, immutable_data: Struct(), mutable_data: Struct(2u16, Decimal("110"), false, false, true) }
 ```

-Later the account holder repays the loan to the Lending App.
+Later the account holder repays the loan to the Lending dApp.
 As before, you can check the vault of both the account and the component.

 Transaction Manifest is here [`repay.rtm`](./transactions/repay.rtm)